knaw-huc/hi-bataafse-politieke-tijdschriften/README.md

 # Docker Compose

 The current Docker Compose setup is mainly aimed at development.
 This spins up an ElasticSearch, a MongoDB and the Panoptes API.
-If you want to seed ElasticSearch and MongoDB, uncomment the 'es-init' container in the Docker Compose file.

 You can verify the existence of indexes in ElasticSearch by visiting: http://localhost:9200/_cat/indices?format=json